tommybaw/Python-API-Guide/README.md

 ### C. Making cURL requests

-Now that you've learned about APIs, find out how to transfer data in the terminal using a cURL command
+Now that you've learned about APIs, find out how to transfer data in the terminal using a cURL command.

 * [How to use the cURL command (youtube)](https://www.youtube.com/watch?v=WxUVU0b95Oc)